 For example, if UL CA and Tx diversity would also be supported in FR1 within the configuration, the current way of specifications writing would be revised as below,

-For inter-band NR CA in FR1 and FR2 combined, the UE shall meet each transmitter power requirement specified in clause 6.2.1 of TS 38.101-1 [2] for NR single carrier and clause 6.2.1 and clause 6.2.1D of TS 38.101-2 [3] for NR single carrier and UL-MIMO independently.
+For inter-band NR CA in FR1 and FR2 combined, the UE shall meet each transmitter power requirement specified in clause 6.2.1, 6.2A.1, 6.2D.1, and clause 6.2G.1 of TS 38.101-1 [2] for NR single carrier, CA, UL MIMO, and Tx diversity and clause 6.2.1 and clause 6.2D.1 of TS 38.101-2 [3] for NR single carrier and UL-MIMO independently.

 Since the current way of specifications writing would become rather cumbersome if more UL features would be added to the configuration, and that technically all the existing FR1 and FR2 UL features can be supported within the configuration without the need of introducing new RF requirement, we propose to revise the current RAN4 specifications for inter-band CA between FR1 and FR2 by replacing the explicit feature indication in UE maximum output power sub-clause with a general referencing to FR1 and FR2 specifications respectively as shown below such that all the existing independent UL features between FR1 and FR2 can be implicitly supported.

-For inter-band NR CA in FR1 and FR2 combined, the UE shall meet each transmitter power requirement specified in clause 6.2.1 of TS 38.101-1 [2] for NR single carrier and clause 6.2.1 and clause 6.2.1D of TS 38.101-2 [3] for NR single carrier and UL-MIMO independently.
+For inter-band NR CA in FR1 and FR2 combined, the UE shall meet each transmitter power requirement specified in TS 38.101-1 [2] and TS 38.101-2 [3] for each frequency range independently.

 Proposal 1: Revise the current RAN4 specifications for inter-band CA between FR1 and FR2 by replacing the explicit feature indication in UE maximum output power sub-clause with a general referencing to FR1 and FR2 specifications respectively such that all the existing independent UL features between FR1 and FR2 can be implicitly supported.